 In 1780 the Depper’s only child, Katherine, married Johann Ludwig Meyer.
 Meyer was originally brought to America as a Hessian soldier during the Revolutionary War.
 Katherine and Johann passed the farm to their son John Simon Meyer who was a carpenter and farmer by trade.
 He, in turn passed it to his daughter, Hannah, and her husband, Peter Marsh.
 Their son Peter and his wife, Emma, lived on the farm until it was sold outside the family to Thomas and Ann Hess.
 The Hess’s rented rooms during the summer to people looking to escape the heat of city.

-In 1958 Alice and Wendell Wicks purchased the property from Ann Hess sight unseen.
+In 1958 Alice and Wendell Wicks purchased the property from Ann Hess.
 They intended to develop the property.
-Yet, when they began to look around at the farm house and barn they realized the historical and cultural significance of the site.
-From the 1890’s modifications to when the Wicks purchased the farm in 1958, there was little modernization on the property; there was no indoor plumbing or electricity.
+Yet, when they began to look around at the farmhouse and barn they realized the historical and cultural significance of the site.
+From the 1890’s modifications to when the Wicks purchased the farm in 1958, little modernization on the property had taken place; there was no indoor plumbing or electricity.
 Much of the house remained the same as it was during the late 1700’s and early 1800’s along with artifacts and furnishings.

 The original portion of the farmhouse, known today as the ‘Cellar Kitchen’ was dug into the side of a hill and dates from the late 1700’s.
 It served as the original home.
 Soon after, a ground-floor bedroom and a loft for the children were added above the cellar.
 Around 1890, the house saw its next big addition.
-Part of the warp around porch was enclosed and became a parlor, and a new kitchen constructed and furnished with a wood burning cook-stove. up until that time, the cooking for the family was done at the open hearth in the original cellar of the house.
-The barn that stands today was built during the 1850’s and it believed to be the third barn constructed on site.
+Part of the wrap around porch was enclosed and became a parlor, and a new kitchen was constructed and furnished with a wood burning cook stove.
+Up until that time, the cooking for the family was done at the open hearth in the original cellar of the house.
+The barn that stands today was built during the 1850’s and it is believed to be the third barn constructed on site.
 It is a beautiful example of a traditional, early American bank barn.
-The upper barn is made of wood with a mortise and tennon construction, and the lower level where the animals are housed is made of stone.
+The upper barn is made of wood with a mortise and tenon construction, and the lower level where the animals are housed is made of stone.